R3 – Research, Reviews, Recommendations

 We recommend prioritizing verifiable third-party certifications such as OEKO-TEX Standard 100, Greenguard Gold, or NSF/ANSI over unregulated marketing terms like "natural" or "organic" when shopping for health & wellness products.

-We rely heavily on our community to identify new items for testing.
+We rely heavily on our community to identify new items for research.
 You can use our product request form to suggest specific health & wellness brands, and our research team will prioritize them based on demand.

 Continue Exploring